jorditer/so-long-copy/README.md

 ## Project Summary

-This project is designed to enhance your skills in C programming and graphical management using MiniLibX.
+This project is designed to enhance your skills in C programming and graphical management using MLX42.
 You will work with event handling, window management, and the display of 2D textures to create a small game.
 The game involves navigating a character through a maze, collecting items, and reaching an exit.

 <br>